-The North Texas Municipal Water District (NTMWD) will temporarily change the disinfectant in its water treatment process from March 4 through April 1, 2019.
+WYLIE, TX – Feb.
+24, 2020: The North Texas Municipal Water District (NTMWD) will temporarily change the disinfectant in its water treatment process from March 2 through March 30, 2020.
 The annual, routine change is necessary to maintain the regional system and year round water quality.

-The absence of ammonia during these few weeks may make the chlorine disinfectant more noticeable.
-There are simple steps to minimize taste, odor or skin sensitivities, including placing a pitcher of water in the refrigerator overnight or adding a slice of citrus to the water.
-Adding a crushed 1000 mg Vitamin C tablet to bath water will remove the chlorine.
+The absence of ammonia during these few weeks may make the chlorine disinfectant more noticeable to some people.
+There are simple steps to minimize taste, odor or skin sensitivities, including placing a pitcher of water in the refrigerator overnight and adding a crushed 1000 mg Vitamin C tablet to bath water to remove the chlorine.

 During the change, the cities and districts served by NTMWD may help move the chlorine-disinfected water through the system faster by flushing water from fire hydrants.
 The combination of converting to chlorine disinfectant and flushing the pipes helps maintain the system and safe water year round.

 NTMWD conducts hundreds of tests daily in a state-certified laboratory to ensure water safety.
 Monthly and annual water quality reports are posted online, including results of tests conducted during the annual system maintenance.
 Customers can view this information at www.ntmwd.com/water-testing/.